How to Be A Master in Photoshop Pen Tool

 You can also access paths by clicking on the Windows drop-down menu and selecting paths if you do not see a path panel in your workspace.

-How To Use The Pen Tool In Photoshop To Create A Path
+How To Use Pen Tool in Photoshop To Create A Path

 The standard Pen tool enables you to create straight and curved paths with incredible precision, but it takes some practice to master them.
 Don’t be discouraged as it will feel hard in the beginning.
 After you create it, you can always adjust a path.